1. Responsible persons

 - For the exercise of the right to freedom of expression and information;

-- to fulfill our legal obligations;
+- to meet our legal obligations;

-- for the determination, exercise or defense of legal claims.
+- for the establishment, exercise or defence of legal claims.

-Right to Object to Processing
+Right to object to processing

 You have the right to object to the processing of your personal data in the following cases:

-Right to Data Portability
+Right to data portability